Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Surprisingly Reliable Access to Disney+

-PrivadoVPN’s free server network is limited to 11 countries, so you can only access Disney+ libraries in a select few regions.
+PrivadoVPN’s free server network is limited to 11 countries, so you can only access Disney+ libraries in a handful of regions.

 The free VPN servers in the UK and in Canada stood out for unblocking local content relatively smoothly, including Hulu content like Scrubs and Grey’s Anatomy.